TACKLING PERIOD POVERTY

 We have partnered with Loving Humanity who have helped us to purchase equipment and materials, which includes training to make the sanitary pads.
 This is a well tested route already developed and successfully operating in the refuge camps of the Middle East.

 Note: Because of the blood curse factor, reusable/washable sanitary pads are not acceptable by the women at present - we have tried!
 So we have to make disposables.
 Because of the blood element they will never be carelessly thrown away.
 In most cases they will go down the family earthen ‘long drop’ loo, and in schools we will provide communal incinerators.
-We are currently trialling the use of silicone menstrual cups, but quite understandably some resistance to these, which is ultimately the totally sustainable solution.
-But… for various reasons there will aways be a need for sanitary pads,
+We will continue trialling the use of silicone menstrual cups, but quite understandably some resistance to these, which is ultimately the totally sustainable solution.
+But… for various reasons there will aways be a need for sanitary pads.